denyspanov/libft-c-42/README.md

 There are 4 sections:

-1.  **Libc Functions:** Some of the standard C functions
+1.  **Libc Functions:** Some of the standard C functions.
-2.  **Additional functions:** Functions will be useful for later projects
+2.  **Additional functions:** Functions will be useful for later projects.
-3.  **Bonus Functions:** Functions will be useful for linked list manipulation
+3.  **Bonus Functions:** Functions will be useful for linked list manipulation.
 4.  **Personal Functions:** Functions I believe will be useful later.

 Libc functions | Additional functions | Bonus Functions | Personal Functions